Brent Crews: Trans-Am Series

 In 2022, Crews would re-join Nitro Motorsports to run a full season in the SCCA Trans-Am TA2 ProAm Series.
-He scored his first career pole and win mid-season at Road America, becoming the youngest driver to win a Trans-Am Series race, at 14 years, 3 months, and 4 days.
+He scored his first career pole and win mid-season at Road America, becoming the youngest driver to win a Trans-Am Series race, at 14 years, three months, and four days.
 He would also score wins at the Music City Grand Prix and Virginia International Raceway, and finishing third in the final standings.
 He returned to Nitro for the 2023 season, scoring wins at NOLA Motorsports Park, the Detroit Street Circuit, Road America, and Watkins Glen.
 He clinched the 2023 championship after finishing fourth at Circuit of the Americas, becoming the youngest champion in TA2 history.
 In 2024, he added three more wins in only five races and leads the series in wins since joining.

 Late models

 Crews would make his late model racing debut in the CARS Pro Late Model Tour in 2022, driving the No. 24 Toyota Camry for Donnie Wilson Motorsports at Caraway Speedway.
-He would start 8th and finish 14th after experiencing a clutch issue.
+He would start eighth and finish fourteenth after experiencing a clutch issue.
 He ran two more races at Motor Mile and South Boston, finishing eighth and twelfth, respectively.
-On February 14, 2024, it was announced that Crews would compete in six races of the World Series Of Asphalt Stock Car Racing at New Smyrna Speedway.
+On February 14, 2024, it was announced that Crews would compete in six races of the World Series of Asphalt Stock Car Racing at New Smyrna Speedway.
 Crews finished first in the point standings in his first time racing a Super Late Model after earning two wins and an average finish of 2.0.
-He also went on to tie the CARS Tour Late Model Stock class in wins in 2024, winning races at Orange County Speedway, Caraway Speedway, and Ace Speedway, earning Rookie of the year honors, and finishing 5th in driver's points.
+He also went on to tie the CARS Tour Late Model Stock class in wins in 2024, winning races at Orange County Speedway, Caraway Speedway, and Ace Speedway, earning Rookie of the Year honors, and finishing fifth in driver's points.